Language models show human-like content effects on reasoning tasks: Introduction

-To investigate this possibility, we explored how the content of logical reasoning problems affects the performance of large language models (with 7 or 70 billion parameters, \citealp{hoffmann2022training}).
-We find that large models reproduce a variety of human content effects from the cognitive literature, across three different logical reasoning tasks.
-We first explore a simple Natural Language Inference (NLI) task, and show that model answers to questions are influenced by both prior knowledge as well as abstract reasoning.
-We then examine the more challenging task of judging whether a syllogism is a valid argument, and show that models are biased by the believability of the conclusion.
-We finally evaluate models on realistic and abstract/arbitrary versions of the Wason selection task \citep{Wason1968ReasoningAA}, and show that models perform better with a realistic framing.
-These results reflect the findings in the cognitive literature.
+We explore how the content of logical reasoning problems affects the performance of a range of large language models \citep{hoffmann2022training,gpt35,anil2023palm}.
+To avoid potential dataset contamination, we create entirely new datasets using designs analogous to those used in prior cognitive work, and we also collect directly-comparable human data with our new stimuli.
+We find that language models reproduce human content effects across three different logical reasoning tasks (Fig. \ref{fig:manipulating_structure}).
+We first explore a simple Natural Language Inference (NLI) task, and show that models and humans answer fairly reliably, with relatively modest influences of content.
+We then examine the more challenging task of judging whether a syllogism is a valid argument, and show that models and humans are biased by the believability of the conclusion.
+We finally consider realistic and abstract/arbitrary versions of the Wason selection task \citep{Wason1968ReasoningAA} --- a task introduced over 50 years ago that demonstrates a failure of systematic human reasoning --- and show that models and humans perform better with a realistic framing.
+Our findings with human participants replicate and extend existing findings in the cognitive literature.
+We also report novel analyses of item-level effects, and the effect of content and items on continuous measures of model and human responses.
+We close with a discussion of the implications of these findings for understanding human cognition as well as language models.

-These results have implications for both cognitive science and machine learning.
-From the cognitive perspective, investigating the reasoning biases of language models can offer baseline hypotheses for human reasoning biases.
-Our results illustrate that a unitary model can exhibit many of the varied, context-sensitive patterns of human reasoning behavior.
-Relatedly, an influential line of work argues that `illogical' human behavior is actually normative given bounded human resources \citep{lieder2020resource, simon1990bounded}; but computing the utility to implement this trade-off can be impractically expensive \citep{horvitz2013bounded}.
-Our findings complement other recent works that use neural networks to implement this context-sensitive trade-off \citep{binz2022heuristics,dasgupta2018evaluating}.
-Finally, our behavioral results complement other research investigating similarities between transformer-based language models and humans at the neural processing level \citep{schrimpf2021neural, goldstein2022shared, kumar2022reconstructing}, and could generate exciting hypotheses for further research on the computational basis of human reasoning.

-From the machine-learning perspective, building reliable AI systems requires understanding the factors that affect their behaviour.
-Our findings highlight the role that content plays in the reasoning processes of language models, and help to determine the situations in which LMs are likely to reason incorrectly --- for example, by reverting to human-like content biases rather than following the rules of abstract logical reasoning.
-These reasoning errors may be especially difficult for humans to detect, because they reflect our own biases.
-More broadly, we demonstrate the value of using established theories and experimental paradigms from cognitive science to probe the increasingly complex behaviors of machine learning models \citep[cf.][]{binz2022using, ritter2017cognitive}.
-Our work is therefore of both practical and theoretical significance to research in artificial intelligence.